davide-marino00/PBI_DOCS/refac.md

 Here's what it does in simple terms:

-1. **Employee Name**: It takes the name of the employee from the 'vw_Timesheet' table, which is represented by `('vw_Timesheet'[EmployeeName])`.
+1. **Employee Name**: It takes the name of the employee from the 'EmployeeName' field in the 'vw_Timesheet' table.

-2. **Hours per Week**: It also takes the number of hours that the employee works per week, represented by `('vw_Timesheet'[HoursperWeek])`.
+2. **Hours per Week**: It also takes the number of hours that the employee works per week from the 'HoursperWeek' field in the same table.

 3. **Combining Information**: The expression then combines these two pieces of information into one string.
-It adds a separator " - " between the employee's name and their weekly hours.
+It formats it so that the employee's name is followed by a dash (" - ") and then the number of hours they work each week.

-For example, if an employee's name is "John Doe" and he works 40 hours per week, the result of this expression would be "John Doe - 40".
+For example, if an employee's name is "John Doe" and he works 40 hours per week, the resulting string in the 'Employee_WeeklyHours' column would be "John Doe - 40".

-In summary, this DAX expression helps to create a clear and concise representation of each employee's name along with their weekly working hours, making it easier to read and analyze the data.
+In summary, this DAX expression helps to create a clear and concise representation of each employee's name along with their weekly working hours, making it easier to read and understand the data at a glance.

 **`GroupCat`** (`string`)

-- **Description:** The 'GroupCat' column categorizes timesheet entries into specific groups for enhanced reporting and analysis of time allocation across different projects or activities.
+- **Description:** The 'GroupCat' column categorizes timesheet entries into specific groups for enhanced reporting and analysis of labor distribution.
 - **DAX Expression:**
 ```dax
 IF(